kashish-11/Handwriting-prediction/README.md

 This is the implementation of Classification Algorithm of Machine Learning.
-The data and required files are attached.
+The and required files are attached.